linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 A `lidl:Attribute` encapsulates a specific sub-element of a `lidl:Composite` layout.

-Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element and the sub-element's order with respect to its containing `lidl:Composite`.
+Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element.

+Each `lidl:Attribute` instance SHOULD specify the sub-element's count with respect to its containing `lidl:Composite`.

 Coming back to our RGB pixel layout, we could choose to define the red, green, and blue color components using a single `lidl:Attribute`.